QuestCraftPlusPlus/QuestCraft/README.md

 First, you need to install the QuestCraft APK to your VR Headset using [SideQuest](https://sidequestvr.com) and follow the necessary steps to connect your Quest.

 Next, open the QuestCraft launcher on your headset.
 Be sure to grant it all requested permissions.
-Once complete, follow the on-screen prompts to enter your Minecraft login details and wait for QuestCraft to download any remaining files.
+Once complete, follow the on-screen prompts to enter your Minecraft login details and wait for QuestCraft to download any remaining files (seen in the bottom-left).

 And boom!
 You have successfully installed QuestCraft on your VR headset!
 To play, simply press the **Play** button and wait for it to load, it might take a while depending on headset age and model.